MicrosoftDocs/sql-docs/docs/relational-databases/performance/monitoring-performance-by-using-the-query-store.md

 *WAIT_STATS_CAPTURE_MODE*
 Controls if Query Store captures wait statistics information.
 Can be OFF or **ON** (default).

-Query the **sys.database_query_store_options** view to determine the current options of the query store.
+Query the **sys.database_query_store_options** view to determine the current options of the Query Store.
 For more information about the values, see [sys.database_query_store_options](../../relational-databases/system-catalog-views/sys-database-query-store-options-transact-sql.md).

 For more information about setting options by using [!INCLUDE[tsql](../../includes/tsql-md.md)] statements, see [Option Management](#OptionMgmt).